Learn how to spot the real signs of underwatering in houseplants, vegetables, and shrubs so you can fix stress early and avoid losing plants.

 Moisture-loving tropicals such as calathea prayer plants or boston ferns expect steady moisture around their roots.
 Dry pockets form fast in peat-heavy mixes.

 New plantings are always at higher risk.
-A first-year young apple tree or hedge of fresh arborvitae has shallow roots still stuck in original hole soil.
+A first-year young apple tree has shallow roots still stuck in original hole soil.
+A fresh arborvitae hedge does too.

 Container plants dry out faster than in-ground beds.
 Black plastic nursery pots in full sun can go from moist to bone dry in a single afternoon.